reybos/reybos/README.md

 ## Hi 👋 my name is Andrew.
 I'm Java Developer

-𝗔 𝗳𝗲𝘄 𝗳𝗮𝗰𝘁𝘀 𝗮𝗯𝗼𝘂𝘁 𝗺𝗲:

-- 6 years of experience as a Software Developer, specializing in backend development for e-commerce and last-mile logistics applications.
-Expertise includes Java, Spring framework, PostgreSQL.
-- Experience with the full product development cycle, from concept to launch.
-Implemented over 7 projects, leading teams of 2 to 6 people.
+I'm Software Engineer with 6 years of experience, specializing in Java, Spring Framework, and SQL databases.
+Experienced in the full product development cycle, from concept to launch.
+Implemented projects as an individual contributor and directly managed teams of 4 to 6 people.
-- In 2.5 years, I went from Junior Developer to Engineering Manager of a 5-person backend team.